wp-plugins/codepeople-post-map/readme.txt

 *   The plugin is capable of dealing with **large volumes of dots or markers**.
 *   Another way for users to discover **additional entries related** to the post.
-*   The **location information** can be defined by physical address or point coordinates.
+*   The **location information** can be defined by physical address and point coordinates.
 *   Allows to **insert the Google maps** in the best position within your blog or simply **associate the geolocation information** to the post but without displaying the Google maps.
 *   Markers **customization**.
 *   Based on **Google Maps Javascript API Version 3**.